The digital panopticon

 Bentham got it wrong

 He believed that rational design and transparency would improve society.
 The panopticons represented a prison that would reform prisoners through self-awareness rather than external violence.
-It turned out that surveillance is easily used as a manipulative technique, rather than just observing.
+It turned out that surveillance is easily used as a manipulative technique, rather than just for observation.
 The mechanism failed to empower people to make better choices but allowed powerful systems to control billions of people.

 Conclusion

-Even though it was never built in a physical shape, Panopticon surrounds each of us every day.
+Even though it was never built in a physical shape, the Panopticon surrounds each of us every day.
 Its principles are applied in how digital products are designed and built.
 The only difference between its initial purpose and now is that we’re living inside a prison that was silently constructed around us.

 The biggest bet of the last decade for companies building digital products was on people’s comfort.
 The most successful applications improve our comfort on a physical, psychological, or emotional level.
 This doesn’t mean we need to destroy our phones, uninstall all apps, and close all social media accounts, but it’s within our power to recognize when we’re in a digital cage and choose to resist it.